oconnor663/for_streams/README.md

 }
 ```

 That takes three milliseconds and prints `1 101 2 102 3 103`.
-The behavior there is similar to
+The behavior above is similar to
 using [`StreamExt::for_each`][for_each] and [`futures::join!`][join] together like this:

 ```rust